 On the second or third Sunday I got up early again and walked down the lee side of the island to where the mass was held.
 I waited outside in a rather stiff wind; the people came along one and two at a time, holding their sweaters and jackets tightly about them, and hurried into the room.
 The sun was well up and shining strongly by the time mass was to begin.
-And it came upon me with a deep sense of finality that this was not the place for me any longer and that whatever my business had been there it was finished.
+And it came upon me with a deep sense of finality that this was not the place for me any longer, and that whatever my business had been there it was finished.
 I walked away, not with doubt but only with a sense of wonder about why I did not feel doubt.
 I walked back along the ocean.
-I passed the walk that led to the house and continued beyond the end of the Pines.
+I passed the walk that led up to the house and continued beyond the end of the Pines.

 At the point where I saw a clump of three trees waving above the dunes I sat down.
-This was the spot where Henning and I had brought Rolly's ashes.
+This was the spot where Henning and I had brought Robin's ashes.
 I remembered the wind blowing his cremated remains back onto me, covering my body and getting them into my eyes and mouth.
-Sitting in the sand at that spot, I felt as if there were a sudden rushing in from everywhere around me.
+Sitting in the sand at that spot, I felt as if there were a sudden "in-rushing" from everywhere around me.
 Something seemed to physically flow through my body, and I was left with an unexpected feeling of acceptance about being carried beyond anything I'd ever expected to experience - about being out in the empty spaces of life.

 Whatever later significance this event might have had for me, I did not, however, immediately leave the Island to turn in my Speedo for a hair shirt.